sass/sass/README.md

 here.
 But it has the same interface, so it'll be easy to swap in another implementation later if you need a bit more speed!

+See [the Sass website](http://sass-lang.com/install) for more ways to install Sass.

 Once you have Sass installed, you can run the `sass` executable to compile `.sass` and `.scss` files to `.css` files.
 For example: